1885 Squak Valley attack: Undisputed accounts

 King County Sheriff McGraw and King County Coroner L. B. Dawson conducted an investigation of the shooting the next day.
 The coroner convened an official inquest to look into the matter, and on Tuesday, September 8, a hearing was held.
 At the hearing, eleven men testified before a jury of six local residents.
 Those testifying were: Gong Heng, Joseph Day, I. A. Wold, L. A. Wold, Sam Gustin, M. De Witt Rumsey, J. A. Wold, George W. Tibbetts, William A. Wolf, Perry Bayne, and Sam Robertson.
 Under oath, Robertson admitted taking part in the shooting and named several others who were there with him.
 The jury found that the Chinese were killed "by gun and pistol wounds initiated by M. DeWitt Rumsey, Joseph Day, Perry Bayne, David Hughes, Samuel Robertson, Indian Curley, Indian Johnny and other persons to us unknown."

 Two days later a grand jury indicted all of those named by the coroner's jury, except Robertson.
-The judge gave Roberton immunity in return for his testimony against the others.
+The judge gave Robertson immunity in return for his testimony against the others.

 District Attorney J. T. Ronald decided to try Bayne first, since he was implicated by Robertson as the leader of those who did the shooting.
 On October 28, the trial of Bayne started in Seattle.
 It lasted a full week.
 The jury returned a verdict of not guilty after deliberating less than one-half hour.

 The prosecutor then charged the same seven men, plus Tibbetts, with inciting a riot.
 Another trial was held in late November, and all of the defendants were found guilty.
 They were fined $500 each.
 The defendants appealed their conviction to the territorial supreme court on the grounds that women had been wrongly included on the grand jury that had handed down the indictments.
 In January 1888, the court agreed with the defendants, saying that the law required all members of grand juries to be qualified voters, and women at that time did not have the right to vote in Washington Territory.
 All of the convictions were overturned.